 - Peeing when you sneeze (as previously mentioned)

-How Do I Strengthen My Pelvic Floor?
+How to Strengthen Your My Pelvic Floor

 Typical treatment for a weak pelvic floor is performing contractions to strengthen the muscles.
 Research shows that by performing kegel pelvic floor exercises and improving the strength of the muscles, you can experience decreased episodes of urinary incontinence.